10-Q 1 ghld-20230630.htm 10-Q ghld-20230630

 If we fail to protect our brand and reputation, our ability to grow our business and increase the volume of mortgages we originate and service may be adversely affected.

-Material changes to the laws, regulations or practices applicable to reverse mortgage programs could adversely affect our reverse mortgage business.
+Material changes to the laws, regulations or practices applicable to reverse mortgage programs operated by FHA and HUD could adversely affect our reverse mortgage business.

 We are controlled by McCarthy Capital Mortgage Investors, LLC (“MCMI”), and MCMI’s interests may conflict with our interests and the interests of our other stockholders.